nicewaytodoit/aleksandar.ristevski.me/src/pages/articles/2020-12-24---PM2-To-The-Rescue/index.md

 First, we need to ask what is PM2?

-In their makers own words: 'PM2 is a daemon process manager that will help you manage and keep your application online' or in other the words it is an app which is used to keep your Node.js application server (web app) alive even in the case when something goes wrong as application crash server is restarted and similar.
+So, in their makers own words: "PM2 is a daemon process manager that will help you manage and keep your application online" or in other words it is an app which is used to keep your Node.js application server (web app) alive even in the case when something goes wrong as application crash server is restarted and similar.

 PM2 has: load balancer, logs facility, startup script, microservice management and many other easily accessible functionalities necessary for the production environment.